microsoft/vscode-docs/docs/editor/command-line.md

 Argument|Description
 ------------------|-----------
-*file* | Name of a file to open.
+`file` | Name of a file to open.
 If the file doesn't exist, it will be created and marked as edited.
 You can specify multiple files by separating each file name with a space.
-*file:line[:character]* | Used with the `-g` argument.
+`file:line[:character]` | Used with the `-g` argument.
 Name of a file to open at the specified line and optional character position.
-You can specify multiple files in this manner, but you must use the `-g` argument (once) before using the *file:line[:character]* specifier.
+You can specify multiple files in this manner, but you must use the `-g` argument (once) before using the `file:line[:character]` specifier.
-*folder* | Name of a folder to open.
+`folder` | Name of a folder to open.
 You can specify multiple folders and a new [Multi-root Workspace](/docs/editor/multi-root-workspaces.md) is created.

 ![go to line and column](images/command-line/goto-line-column.png)

 ## Working with extensions

-You can install extensions, disable extensions and more from the command line.
+You can install and manage VS Code [extensions](/docs/editor/extension-gallery.md) from the command line.

 Argument|Description
 ------------------|-----------